bahmutov/git-branches/README.md

 ## Adding to .bash_profile

-I found it convenient to add this feature as a function to me `.bash_profile` or `.alias` file
+I found it convenient to add this feature as a function to my `.bash_profile` or `.alias` file

     # .bash_profile